Misty Knight: Fictional character biography

 Misty Knight was a rising star with the NYPD when she was seriously injured preventing a bomb attack that forced the amputation of her right arm.
 Rather than take a desk job, she resigned from the police force, though she remained good friends with her long-time partner on the force Rafael Scarfe.
 Tony Stark provided her a bionic arm that endowed her superhuman strength.
 Soon after that, she met Spider-Man and then Iron Fist.
 Misty roomed with X-Men member Marvel Girl until Marvel Girl returned to her life as an X-Man.

 Misty teamed with her friend Colleen Wing in fighting the criminal Emil Vachon in the Hong Kong area.
 She saved Colleen from an attempted beating.
 She then set up a private detective agency with Colleen entitled: "Knightwing Restorations Ltd".

 Soon after she first met Iron Fist, the two crimefighters fell in love.
-Misty conducted undercover work against the crime lord John Bushmaster.
+Misty conducted undercover work against the crime lord Bushmaster.
 She aided Iron Fist, Spider-Man, and Colleen Wing against Davos, the Steel Serpent.
-She then first met and fought Luke Cage, Power Man.
-Misty's "Knightwing Restorations Ltd" detective agency would go on to help Power Man and Iron Fist's Heroes for Hire agency on numerous cases.
-Misty aided Iron Fist and Power Man in rescuing captives of John Bushmaster and procured a videotape clearing Cage of crimes.
+She then first met and fought Luke Cage.
+Misty's "Knightwing Restorations Ltd" detective agency subsequently helped Power Man and Iron Fist's Heroes for Hire agency on numerous cases.
+Misty aided Iron Fist and Power Man in rescuing captives of Bushmaster and procured a videotape clearing Cage of crimes.
 Misty was then captured and nearly killed by Nightshade.
 She then helped the X-Men, Colleen Wing, and Sunfire against Moses Magnum in Japan.
 She fought Sabretooth, and then fought Constrictor and Sabretooth together, and was rescued by El Aguila.
 She escaped captivity and captured Ward Meachum.
 Colleen Wing later broke off her friendship with Misty due to Misty's relationship with Tyrone King.
 Misty rescued Iron Fist from drowning, reconciled with him, and ended her relationship with Tyrone King.
 Later, when Iron Fist broke up with her, Misty began a short romance with Power Man.
 This episode was a source of tension between Power Man and Iron Fist for a brief period.

 Misty later learned of Iron Fist's apparent demise.
 Iron Fist was presumed dead for an extended period until Misty saw the Super-Skrull impersonate Danny Rand (Iron Fist) on television.
 She confronted the Super-Skrull in his guise as Danny Rand.
 Misty assisted Namor in finding and saving the hero.
 They went to the Savage Land, where they learned that the Super-Skrull had been posing as Iron Fist, and Misty aided Namor and Namorita against the Super-Skrull.
 She and Danny Rand were ultimately reunited and renewed their relationship.